 Algebra I, Algebra II, Biology, Biology II, Chemistry, Concert Band, Concert Choir, French III, Geometry, Handbell Choir, Introductory Physics & Intermediate Physics, Orchestra, PreCalculus & Introduction to Calculus, Spanish III

-Common classes taken include the following: Calculus I, Composition & Literature, Composition & Rhetoric, Fundamentals of Speech, General Psychology, History of Civilization, Intermediate Spanish, Introduction to Computer Programming, Introduction to Criminal Justice, Introduction to Engineering, Introduction to Interior Design, Introduction to the Arts, Photography I, Principles of Accounting I and II, Principles of Marketing, Themes in Western Thought.
+Common classes taken include the following: Calculus I, Composition & Literature, Composition & Rhetoric, Computer Science Foundations, Fundamentals of Counseling, Fundamentals of Speech, General Psychology, History of Civilization, Intermediate Spanish, Introduction to Criminal Justice, Introduction to the Arts, Photography I, Principles of Accounting I and II, Principles of Marketing, Themes in Western Thought.

 BJA’s high school extracurricular program includes a robust speech and debate and mock trial program as well as strong fine arts and athletic opportunities.